 If you’re wondering, “How much should I charge for my photography?” then keep reading.
 Pricing can be a complicated topic but you can keep it simple when you’re just starting out.
 The #1 thing to avoid: spending more than you make.
 This guide will help you make money, rather than lose it.

 Photography can be a fun hobby but it can also be a serious business.
 Once you’ve honed your craft and built your online portfolio website, it’s time to start making some cash.

 Whether you’re interested in wedding, portrait, commercial, fashion, or documentary photography, images are in high demand.
 They’re not going out of style anytime soon.
 We need them to preserve memories, sell products, decorate our homes and communicate important newsworthy stories.
 But how much are your images worth?

-A cost-plus pricing model helps you determine how much you should charge in order to cover your costs and make a profit.
+A cost-plus pricing model helps you determine how much you should charge to cover your costs and make a profit.
 Every photographer should be pricing their photos to cover their production cost, shipping charges, and overhead.
 Plus, you need to make enough money to support yourself.

 Here’s an example of a cost-plus pricing calculation:

 This pricing calculation has two steps because it’s important to figure out your total cost before adding a profit percentage.
 Without knowing how much it costs to stay in business, you run the risk of miscalculating too much money as profit.
 You want to avoid costly surprises like expensive printing, broken equipment, or unpaid assistants.

 Cost of Materials